ovidiuborze22/Library-Management-Application/README.md

 ### Running the Frontend

-1. To set up the frontend, navigate to the `library-frontend` folder using:
+1. To set up the frontend, navigate to the `frontend` folder using:
-    `>cd library-frontend`
+    `>cd frontend`
 2. Open a new terminal window and install the frontend dependencies:
     `>npm install`
-3. Create a `.env` file in the `library-frontend` root folder and configure it as follows:
+3. Create a `.env` file in the `frontend` root folder and configure it as follows:

     ```js
     REACT_APP_API_URL=http://localhost:5000 <!-- Replace with your backend running port -->